yuriy-chumak/ol/en.md

 <br/>

    Otus Lisp is a purely[*](#pure) functional dialect of Lisp.
-It implements an extended subset of [R<sup>5</sup>RS](http://www.schemers.org/Documents/Standards/R5RS/) Scheme including, but not limited to some of the [SRFI](http://srfi.schemers.org/).
+It implements an extended subset of [R<sup>5</sup>RS](http://www.schemers.org/Documents/Standards/R5RS/) Scheme including, but not limited to, some of the [SRFI](http://srfi.schemers.org/).
 It is small, embeddable and crossplatform.

-   You can use it on Linux, Windows, *BSD, Android, webOS, Odroid.
-It runs on x86, arm, mips architectures with 32- and 64-bit platforms.
+   You can use it on Linux (CentOS, Debian, Fedora, RHEL, SLE, ScientificLinux, Uninvention, openSUSE, Ubuntu, etc.), Windows, *BSD, Android, webOS, Odroid.
+It runs on x86, arm, mips, ppc architectures with 32- and 64-bit platforms.

    You can immediately try Otus Lisp (ol) in the provided terminal on the left of this page.
 For example, type
 <pre><code id="sample1" data-language="scheme">(+ 1 2 3 4 5 6 7)</code><button class="doit" onclick="doit(sample1.textContent)">send to the terminal</button></pre>